kelvinphoenixhouse/StopTAG/profile/README.md

 ## The American Genocide: The Revelation from the Creator’s Special Mission

 > [!WARNING]
-> The Creator and His two servants have issued an urgent warning to residents of central Kentucky, the Tennessee Valley around Chattanooga and the northern suburbs of Chicago about a new covert threat.
+> The Creator and His two servants have issued an urgent warning to residents of central Kentucky, the Tennessee Valley around Chattanooga, the northern suburbs of Chicago and Hugheston, WV about a new covert threat.
 A recent campaign has been launched to eliminate people in these areas, using technology that enables operatives to enter homes largely undetected and carry out targeted killings of those inside.
 [Read more.](https://github.com/nameless-and-blameless/TAG/wiki/Microwave-Cloaking-Warning)

 > [!IMPORTANT]
 > Be sure to read [the Creator's Statement on Crimes](https://github.com/nameless-and-blameless/TAG/wiki/Statement-on-Crimes) conducted during The American Genocide.